Section 1 – Standing Committees

 Committee chairs must be current representatives of SSC.

-All SSC representatives shall serve on at least one committee.
+All SSC representatives shall serve on at least two committees.

 Each committee shall be composed of a chair and such additional members as are required to achieve its designated purpose.

 In consultation with committee members, committee chairs shall be responsible for working within the budget designated annually for their respective committees.

 Committees may act for or on behalf of SSC only with the prior consent of SSC or the executive committee.